 Some homeowners don’t take good care of their property.
 They leave gutters to fill with rotting leaves, pay no mind to missing or cracked shingles and generally ignore their home’s exterior until something goes wrong.
-If your roof shingles are curling, cracked or covered in mildew and water gets in as a result, you’ll most likely wind up eating the costs.
+If your roof shingles are curling, cracked or covered in mildew and water gets in as a result, it’s possible you will have your roof insurance claim denied and you’ll most likely wind up eating the costs.

 On the other hand, if a hail storm leaves your shingles riddled with cracks, insurance will likely cover the cost to replace them.